Rohanhegde10/steganography-detector/README.md

 # Steganography Detector 🕵️‍♂️

-A minimal image steganalysis system using CNN to detect stego (hidden-data) images.
+An image steganalysis system using CNN to detect stego (hidden-data) images.

 ## Features
 - Trained a simple CNN to classify stego vs cover images